-• The materials consistently provide resources, such as memory-building strategies, for students to master high-frequency words.
-For example, students in grade 2 use memory-building strategies such as marking and proving sight words for decoding in isolation, repeated reading of decodable passages and decodable texts, word mapping, and decoding practice and the word and sentence level.
-The Student Transfer Book for grade 2, "Lesson 2: Letter Group 2: I, F, N, G, B and Building Words," offers these memory-building practice opportunities for the sight words good and name and the irregular sight word you.

-- The materials include isolated and connected-text opportunities for students to master irregular and regular high-frequency words.
-For example, the grade 2 materials include word cards of newly learned and previously learned high-frequency words for students to use in small groups, stations, or independently to play games such as "Read it!
+- The materials consistently provide resources, such as memory-building strategies, for students to master high-frequency words.
+For example, students in grade 3 use memory-building strategies such as marking and proving sight words for decoding in isolation, repeated reading of decodable passages and decodable texts, word mapping, and decoding practice and the word and sentence level.
+The Student Transfer Book for grade 3, "Lesson 2: Letter Group 2: I, F, N, G, B and Building Words," offers these memory-building practice opportunities for the sight words sentence, good, and name. - The materials include isolated and connected-text opportunities for students to master irregular and regular high-frequency words.
+For example, the grade 3 materials include word cards of newly learned and previously learned high-frequency words for students to use in small groups, stations, or independently to play games such as "Read it!
 Spell it!" that challenges students to read a sight word card out loud and then spell it aloud as they write it in writing materials of their choice such as sand or shaving cream.
+In addition to this, students can play "Use It" in stations.
+This activity has students read word cards and use them to write sentences, showing their understanding in isolation and context. - The materials include "Whole-Class Transfer" card activities in each lesson, including opportunities for students to read high-frequency words in isolation.
+For example, in grade 3, "Lesson 105, Part 3: Whole-Class Transfer," students read the high-frequency words head, thought, and light.
+The suggested activities at the end of this section say that students can choose a skill word and use it in a sentence.

-In addition to this, students can play "Detective" in stations.
-This activity has students locate words in decodable passages and highlight them.
-Then, they can go back and read the words. - The materials include a resource called the "Most Common Words Toolkit."
+• The materials include a resource called the "Most Common Words Toolkit."
 This toolkit includes opportunities for students to recognize, read, and write high-frequency words in isolation and connected texts.
-For example, the practice and games choice board in the grade 2 materials includes the following: "Tap It, Map It, Graph It"; students use Elkonin boxes to segment the phonemes in each word with a marking chip, then they write the phonemes in each box.
-Another game is called "Read It"!
+For example, the practice and games choice board in the grade 3 materials includes the following: "Tap It, Map It, Graph It"; students use Elkonin boxes to segment the phonemes in each word with a marking chip, then they write the phonemes in each box.
+Another game is called "Read It!
 Spell It!
 The teacher provides word cards to students.
 Students read the words, spell them orally, and write the words in a material of their choice.
-A third activity is called "Detective"; students look for high-frequency words in texts, identify the word, circle/highlight the word, and read the words.
+A third activity is called "Detective"; students look for high-frequency words in texts, identify the word, circle/highlight the word, and read the words in the texts.